saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.1.
 Introduction
 #v(15pt, weak: true)
-Over the course of my internship at F1Soft International, I had the chance to fully embrace their DevOps culture and see how it has been used effectively in bridging the gap between software development and IT operations.
+Over the course of my DevOps internship at F1Soft International, the chance was given to fully embrace the DevOps culture and observe how it has been used effectively to bridge the gap between software development and IT operations.
 F1Soft International is one of the most well-known names in innovative financial solutions, offering a wide array of innovative and advanced solutions to commercial banks, development banks, financial institutions, and several other large enterprises.
-The company is committed to using advanced technology with the view of enhancing financial inclusion and making digital experience seamless.
-My primary responsibility, as a member of their DevOps team, has been to learn how to streamline and enhance the development and operational processes, so that the resulting systems could be robust, efficient, and reliable.
+The company is committed to using advanced technology with the view of enhancing financial inclusion and making digital experience seamless.The primary responsibility, as a member of the DevOps team, has been to learn how to streamline and enhance the development and operational processes, so that the resulting systems could be robust, efficient, and reliable.

-My main duty included understanding implementation of DevOps practices to automate and simplify different parts of the software delivery process.
+The main duty included understanding the implementation of DevOps practices to automate and simplify different parts of the software delivery process.
 This entailed creation as well as optimization of Continuous Integration/Continuous Deployment (CI/CD) pipelines which automate integration of code changes frequently and reliably should be deployed; they are important in reducing time-to-market while increasing overall development team's productivity.

-Additionally, I also got a chance to look into how corporations utilize automation for handling repetitive tasks in their environments.
-Automation not only saves time but also lowers human error thus increasing reliability; it should therefore yield consistent results always too.
-During this period, I got practical experience on automating routine operations, configuring infrastructures easily without any challenges faced and managing applications seamlessly deployed across different systems or platforms.
+Additionally, there was an opportunity was given to observe how corporations utilize automation for handling repetitive tasks in their environments.
+Automation not only saves time but also reduces human error, thereby increasing reliability and yielding consistent results.
+Practical experience was gained in automating routine operations, configuring infrastructures without any challenges, and managing applications seamlessly deployed across different systems or platforms.

-This paper serves as a documentation of my internship experience showing what projects I worked on, where difficulties arose and how they were solved.
+// This paper serves as a documentation of my internship experience showing what projects I worked on, where difficulties arose and how they were solved.
 It also indicates the skills gained and knowledge acquired which contributed immensely to shaping me into becoming an expert DevOps professional.

-I got real world experience with DevOps apart from the theoretical knowledge that I had.
-I also understood better how collaborative and iterative DevOps is.
-F1Soft has been able to produce quality software faster because they focus on continuous improvement, automation as well as ensuring effective communication among development and operations teams.
-These skills and ideas will help me handle any other challenges that come my way in this area hence becoming an even better engineer.
+Real-world experience with DevOps, complementing the theoretical knowledge I previously acquired, has been one of the best outcomes of this internship.
+A better understanding of the collaborative and iterative nature of DevOps was also achieved.
+F1Soft has been able to produce quality software faster by focusing on continuous improvement, automation, and ensuring effective communication between development and operations teams.
+These skills and ideas will help in handling future challenges in this area, thereby contributing to becoming an even better engineer.